What Vermont Residents Need to Know About Obamacare for 2021

 Below, you’ll find a list of free preventive benefits -- screening tests, counseling services, and vaccinations -- for adults, women, and kids.
 But first, here are some pointers to help you avoid an unexpected bill for services you thought were preventive.

 Use a network provider.
 To get a preventive service for free, you must use a health care provider in your insurance plan’s network.

-Many self-employed people will be quick to tell you that getting and paying for health insurance is one of the biggest hassles they face.
-But this may change for the better under Obamacare, which provides new coverage options for the self-employed.
+Many self-employed people will be quick to tell you that getting and paying for health insurance is one of the biggest challenges they face.
+For some, however, the Affordable Care Act (Obamacare) may make things easier by providing new coverage options for the self-employed.